xiaoransun/ML.family.edu.AddHealth/README.md

 * To provide pedagogical explanations, step by step, for how we conducted the analyses for this paper.
 Researchers should be able to use our codes to conduct machine learning research with their own substantive research interests and research questions.
 * To facilitate post-publication communication.
 If you have any questions regarding our paper, analysis or codes, feel free to post in the 'Issues' section of this repository and we will try our best to answer your questions.

+### Step 0: Getting prepared for data processing.
+This paper uses public dataset (Wave I and Wave IV) of National Longitudinal Study of Adolescent Health (Add Health).
+To conduct analyses with the data, please first download the data following their instructions at: https://www.cpc.unc.edu/projects/addhealth/documentation/publicdata